Questions you’re asking: How do Roth and traditional IRAs differ?

 Pro: Flexibility when withdrawing contributions

-Although you are able to withdraw contributions, you may not want to touch Roth IRA earnings right away.
-You must be age 59½ or older and have had the account for at least five years for tax-free distributions.
-Otherwise, you’ll likely have to pay a penalty and taxes on the earnings unless you qualify for an exception.
+Although you are able to withdraw contributions tax free, you must be age 59 ½ or older and have had the account for at least five years before you can take a tax-free distribution of earnings.
+Otherwise, you’ll likely have to pay a 10% additional tax and taxes on the earnings unless you qualify for an exception.

 Pro: You can convert a pre-tax account to a Roth IRA